dzen-dhall/dzen-dhall/README.md

 Another possible source of this problem is non-monospace font being used.

-### Shell scripts and string interpolation in Dhall
+### Writing shell scripts in Dhall

 String interpolation in Dhall syntactically conflicts with bash notation for array expansion and indexing.
 E.g. `${arr[ ix ]}` should be written as `"\${arr[ ix ]}"` (in a double-quoted string) or as `'' ''${arr[ ix ]} ''` in a multiline string (that is, `''` serves as both an escape sequence and a quote symbol).
 See [the specification](https://github.com/dhall-lang/dhall-lang/blob/master/standard/multiline.md) for details.

+Also, dhall-format does not behave well

 ## Implementation details